-Fig. 5.523: Send email containing a table with detected values.
+Fig. 5.529: Send email containing a table with detected values.

-If the "Execute a document" option is selected, the alert will launch an ETL process when the chosen thresholds are ovecomed.
+ovecomed.
 Namely, the functionality will launch a process to execute batch actions as the writing of proper tables of a DWH, creation of a file, the call to a log service.
 Note that the ETL process must exist as a document in Knowage server.
 An example is given in the following figure.